Harris Park: Commercial area and transport

 Harris Park has a small shopping area around Marion Street.
 It is very close to the major commercial centre of Parramatta.
-Harris Park railway station is on the North Shore & Western Line of the Sydney Trains network.
+Harris Park railway station is on the Main Western railway line.

+On 23 May 2023, prime minister Anthony Albanese announced at a special community event for the Indian diaspora, during Narendra Modi's state visit to Sydney, that a small precinct in the suburb's commercial area would be renamed "Little India" following requests from the local community.